adgellida/ubunsys/README.md

 * Download updated database about ppas each time you open app independent of app version.
 You push "update scripts button" and it does it.

-If you want to use PPA
+If you want to use PPA - NOT UPDATED
 =============================================

 * Not updated to latest version yet, don't use for now.
 It will be fixed when I know how...
+I need help for it.

 `sudo add-apt-repository -y ppa:adgellida/ubunsys`